Yellow Tree Theatre Celebrates 10 Years of Storytelling

 In the land of 10,000 theatres, Minneapolis Northwest boasts one of the best.
-Yellow Tree Theatre in Osseo is currently celebrating its 10th anniversary during the 2017-2018 season with four stellar shows (and other events) guaranteed to delight audiences.
+Yellow Tree Theatre in Osseo celebrated its 10th anniversary during the 2017-2018 season with four stellar shows (and other events), delighting audiences around the Twin Cities.
 Whether you’ve been to Yellow Tree before, have always wanted to check it out, or have never heard of it, now is the time to go!

 Yellow Tree Theatre was founded in 2008 by theatre artists and husband/wife team Jason Peterson and Jessica Lind Peterson who had the dream of enhancing the theatre and arts community in the Minneapolis Northwest area.
 “Looking back, we were pretty crazy to start up in 2008, but sometimes you have to be a little crazy in order to realize your dreams,” Jessica says.
 She currently works as the Associate Artistic and Development Director, and Jason works as the Executive Artistic Director.
 Both occasionally act in their productions, and Jessica is an active playwright.